Akaie/MathExtended/README.md

 double Combination(double n, double r):
 Calculates C(n,r).

+double Probability(double s, double p):
+Calculates the probability given s successes and p attempts.

+double Percent(double? x, double? y, double? p):
+Calculates the missing value for the percent equation x/y = p. x is the fraction, y is the whole, p is the percent.
+Pass a null for the missing value.
+For example: what is 16% of 60 would be passed as Percent(null, 60, 16).

 double areaOfTriangle(double b, double h):
 Calculates the area of a triangle with a base of b and a height of h.